"chess", "chess set", "chess sets", "chess pieces", "chess museum", "schaak", "Schach", "échec", "ajedrez"

 • Board 31.8×31.3×4.1

 Russia.
 This Gardner Verbilky porcelain chess set is very well known.
 It looks as if the pieces are still in the original packaging and never used.
 Not sure if the board is in the original packaging, but that could well be the case.
+The sets come in different colour schemes and I'm not sure this particular set has the right combination of pieces and board.

 « of 5 »